beyondwords-io/player/doc/npm-package.md

 ## How it works

-The initialization is almost identical to the Getting Started guide except we set `target: '#something'`.
+The initialization is almost identical to the Getting Started guide except we set `target: '#beyondwords-player'`.

-This instructs the player to initialize inside the DOM node with id='something'.
+This instructs the player to initialize inside the DOM node with id='beyondwords-player'.

 Note that the DOM node must be on the page when the initializer is called or the player won't load.